WPBeginner

 Congratulations!
 You have successfully changed your WordPress password using phpMyAdmin.

-Now some of you may be wondering why did we select the MD5 hash to encrypt the password.
+Now, some of you may be wondering why we selected the MD5 hash to encrypt the password.

 As soon as you log in using a password string stored as an MD5 hash, WordPress recognizes it and changes it using the newer encryption algorithms.

 Let’s suppose you have access to the WordPress database but not the WordPress admin area.
-While you can change the admin user password, it will prevent the other admin user from using their account.
+While you can change the admin user password, it will prevent other admin users from using their accounts.

 An easier solution would be to add a new admin user via phpMyAdmin.

-First, you need to launch the phpMyAdmin and then select your WordPress database.
-This will show your WordPress database tables where you need to click on the ‘Browse’ link next to wp_users table.
+First, you need to launch phpMyAdmin and then select your WordPress database.
+This will show your WordPress database tables, where you need to click on the ‘Browse’ link next to the wp_users table.

 Browse user table